GoodLuckTrying/romhacking-resources/README.md

 - **[RomHack Plaza](https://romhackplaza.org/)**: A community-driven site for sharing and discovering ROM hacks and modding resources.
 - **[ROMhack.ing](https://romhack.ing/)**: A resource hub offering tutorials, tools, and support for ROM hacking and game modding.
 Still a WIP.
 - **[Vimm's Lair](https://vimm.net/)**: A site focused on retro gaming resources, including game guides, emulators, romhacks, and information about game preservation.
+-  **[NEO Source](https://neo-source.com/index.php)**: Focused on development of FinalBurn Neo, an emulator for arcade/console games.
+Also categories to discuss MAME.

 ## General Patchers
 - **[Mod64+](https://github.com/Admentus64/Patcher64Plus-Tool)**: A tool designed for applying patches to many ROMs, enhancing compatibility and features like Redux.